sarahpazik/software-design-vu/docs/assignment3.md

 against the time limit based on the time they already spent in the game.

-An additional strategy we followed to implement the recommendations in our feedback was to create separate classes for all of our different actions.
-This allowed us to better organize all of the code relating to each action, as well as remove a long and extremely complicated switch statement we had in the original **Action** class.
+An additional strategy we followed to implement the recommendations in our feedback was to create separate classes for all of our different actions, following the command design pattern.
+This allowed us to better organize all of the code relating to each action, as well as simplify a long and extremely complicated switch statement we had in the original **Action** class.

 Another effort in simplifying and organizing our code was made in implementing the **Inventory** class.
 It allows us to organize the different **Items** a **Player** may be holding and somewhat reduces the unnecessary complexity of managing all of their items.

+In order to implement the decorator object pattern, we redefined our initial **Player** class as an interface.
+We then created two classes extending it, **RegularPlayer** and **PlayerDecorator**.
+While **RegularPlayer** was a concrete class,  **PlayerDecorator** was abstract, and extended by its child **TimeDecoratedPlayer**.
+Due to implementing this pattern, we can add special functionality to the **player** object in a more streamlined, efficient way.
+In the game, if a **player** picks up the special "Broken Clock" object, the original **Player** object is decorated and its checkTime() method is functionally altered so that the user never runs out of time while playing the game.

+Another feature we added to the game was a live chatroom for players to communicate and help one another during gameplay.
+If the user enters the "chat" command, a **ChatClient** object is created that connects to a remote amazon ec2 server located at 13.58.146.33 on port 59001.
+The server code runs 7 days a week, from 8 to 16 UTC.
+If a user attempts to connect outside of chatroom hours they will be informed that the server is closed at that time.

 The main Java class needed for executing the system in the source code can be found at the directory location: software-design-vu/src/main/java/Main.java